8 stabbed, 2 dead in attack on Las Vegas Strip

-LAS VEGAS (KLAS) — Las Vegas police are investigating the stabbing of eight people on the Las Vegas Strip Thursday.
+LAS VEGAS (KLAS) — Las Vegas police are investigating a stabbing attack on the Las Vegas Strip that left two people dead and six injured on Thursday.
 Police said the suspect used a large kitchen knife and was taken into custody.

+Surveillance video of the suspect running from the scene was released by Las Vegas Metropolitan police during an afternoon news briefing.
+Sheriff Joseph Lombardo described the suspect as a Hispanic man in his 30s who doesn’t appear to be a local resident.
+Sheriff Lombardo said police are still attempting to verify the man’s identity.

+Metro Deputy Chief James LaRochelle said the initial stabbing was unprovoked and occurred on the eastside sidewalk of Las Vegas Boulevard around 11:42 a.m. in front of a casino.
+The suspect then reportedly went southbound and stabbed additional victims.
-Two people were killed and four others are currently at University Medical Center.

-One patient is in critical condition, two are in serious condition, and one is in fair condition, according to Scott Krebs, the public relations director for UMC.
+Five victims were transported to University Medical Center.
+One patient died, another patient is in critical condition, two are in serious condition, and one is in fair condition, according to Scott Krebs, the public relations director for UMC.

-Las Vegas Metropolitan Police Department did not release information on the other two victims during a 1:45 p.m. briefing.

 Jason Adams said he witnessed the attack and one of the victims was a showgirl.

-“This guy came, ran up, and started stabbing this lady in front of me and she ran around the escalators and she tried to get up under the bridge and her girlfriend was trying to help her,” he said.
+“This guy came, ran up, and started stabbing this lady in front of me and she ran around the escalators and she tried to get up under the bridge and her girlfriend was trying to help her.”

-The incident was reported around 11:42 a.m. in the 3100 block of S. Las Vegas Boulevard.

-The northbound and southbound ramps to eastbound Spring Mountain Road are closed as well as lanes on Las Vegas Boulevard.
-The closures are also impacting Spring Mountain and other streets in the area.

 Governor Steve Sisolak posted the following statement on Twitter: